MicrosoftDocs/office-developer-client-docs.pt-BR/docs/excel/xlautoremove.md

 ## <a name="remarks"></a>Comentários

-Use essa função se o XLL precisar concluir qualquer tarefa quando for removido pelo Gerenciador de suplementos.
+Use essa função se o XLL precisar concluir qualquer tarefa quando ela for removida pelo Add-In Manager.

 ## <a name="example"></a>Exemplo